What is Bowed Tendon Horse and How It Can Affect Your Horse

 Leg injuries are not only painful for your horse, but they can be a reason for retirement if your horse competes.

-One common injury is a bowed tendon.
+One common injury for performance and sport horses is a bowed tendon.

 Horse Bowed Tendon Definition

-Well, the technical answer is that it’s swelling in the digital flexor tendons of your horse.
+The technical answer is that it’s swelling in the digital flexor tendons of your horse.

-So let’s break it down a little bit more.
+Let’s break it down a little bit more.

 First of all, tendons are what attach bones to muscles so that your horse can move.
-They have an elastic-y, rubber band-like quality where they can flex, bend, and move as necessary so your horse can bend, flex and move.
+They have an elastic, rubber band-like quality where they can flex, bend, and move as necessary so your horse can bend, flex and move.

 The digital flexor tendons are tendons in the limbs of your horse.